Skip to main content

 The cost-of-living crisis continued.
 Shopping and fuel prices remained high and many of us are feeling the pinch.
 This is where our money advice team can help.
 They supported 3,441 residents, helping them to access £875,416 of support.

-Our rent team collected 95% of the rent owed and worked hard to support residents in rent arrears to effectively manage their debt and reduce this over time.
+Our rent team collected over 100% of the rent owed and worked hard to support residents in rent arrears to effectively manage their debt and reduce this over time.
 More than 50% of residents who started the year with rent arrears were no longer in arrears by the end of the year.
 We would like to thank everyone for prioritising their rent payments during these challenging times.

 330 residents were supported by Naila our energy advisor, she can advise on how to reduce your energy consumption in the home, and she knows all the best fuel tariffs.
 Last year she helped residents save 48 tonnes of carbon and £65,029 on their energy bills.